ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 Virtual column is an integral attribute of a table engine that is defined in the source code of the engine.

 You should not specify virtual columns in the `CREATE TABLE` query, and you cannot see them in the results of `SHOW CREATE TABLE` and `DESCRIBE TABLE` queries.
-Also, you cannot insert data to virtual columns.
+Also, virtual columns are read-only, so you can't insert data into virtual columns.

 To select data from a virtual column, you must specify its name in the `SELECT` query.
 The `SELECT *` doesn't return values from virtual columns.